 - Use a slotted spoon or tongs to place the eggs in the ice bath to stop the cooking.

 Tips for hard cooking eggs

 There are a few things that will affect how hard or soft your eggs turn out:

 - what size eggs you use

-- how many minutes you set for the cook time
+- how long you cook them (minutes set for cook time)

 - whether you use low pressure or high pressure